 This basically looks at you, the salesman or person who is trying to make a pitch.
 There is no single client who can give business or trust you before they see the work of your hands.
 This is the section for you to express your credibility and qualifications and even how long have you tried to address the same style problems.
 Use this section to communicate why you are best to address your clients’ problems and not your competitor.
 To win a client’s heart and mind, make sure you include your previous clients' success stories, including the rewards you have earned due to your high performance, like medals, awards, and certifications.
 This catches the client's attention and earns you trust as fast as possible.

 When it comes to pricing and budgeting as a salesperson, you don’t have to overprice your product or underprice your product.
 If you overprice your product, the customer is likely to decline your product or service, yet you are aiming at making business; when you under estimate the product, the customer is likely to think that maybe it’s not worth the price, and they will be suspicious, so you have to keep the price in the middle and not exaggerated.
 If you can offer something for free to excite, the client would be okay as well.

 Terms and conditions

-Here is where you come to real terms and agreements about project timeline, pricing, payment schedules if the client agrees to take on the proposal.
+Here is where you come to real terms and agreements about the project timeline, pricing, payment schedules if the client agrees to take on the proposal.
 Make sure both parties clearly understand the terms and conditions.